yexca/Blog-Source-Hugo/content/en-us/posts/2025/2025-04-14 GoodByeAccounting.md

 author: yexca
 date: '2025-04-14T16:23:48+09:00'
 categories:
-    - Daily
-    - Life Philosophy
+    - Systemic Life
+tags:
+    - Bookkeeping
 ---

 > This article was partially machine translated

-> I started keeping accounts in April 2023.
+> I started Bookkeeping in April 2023.
 I stopped in April 2025.
 > My last entry: ¥0

 ## The Beginning: To Save Money and Gain Control